 Interestingly, the development notes also detail a system that could change the outcome of campaign missions.
 It's claimed that specific player actions can lead to events unfolding differently depending on choices like the characters you chose to interact with, leading to different objectives and dialogue or even an entirely different outcome.

 So far Red Dead Redemption 2 has only been confirmed for PS4 and Xbox One consoles but there are plenty of gamers out there pleading for it to come to PC.

 Although the original Red Dead Redemption wasn't available on PC, an online petition is calling for the sequel to be launched on Windows.
-It has just over 56,000 signatures at the time of writing, just 19 thousand short of the target.
+It has just over 66,000 signatures at the time of writing, just 9000 short of the target.

-Following this, a Denuvo leak has led to rife speculation that the game will be coming to PC, despite no mention of the platform during the announcement.
+Following this, a Denuvo leak led to rife speculation that the game will be coming to PC, despite no official mention of the platform thus far.

 Why?
 Denuvo, a company that handles anti-tamper technology for PC games, was hacked and amongst the leaked documents was a list of developers that had planned (or are currently planning) to use the company as DRM protection.

 Of course, amongst this list was Red Dead Redemption 2 developer Rockstar.
 While many suggest this was for GTA 5, Rockstar ended up opting for Steam's own DRM protection technology.
 So, is the listing from before Rockstar decided to opt for Steam's DRM protection, or could it be for the upcoming Red Dead Redemption 2?

 Based on PC sales of GTA 5, we'd suggest that the company is making a PC variant, but until Rockstar officially announces support, nobody can say for sure.